NamNV2496/mocktool/README.md

 # Mocktool

-Mocktool is simple tool written by golang.
-It support control response of API by scenario of feature.
+Mocktool is a simple tool written in the Go language.
+It supports controlling API responses based on feature scenarios.

+During software development, you may encounter bottlenecks where you have to wait for backend developers (BE) to provide APIs or responses to frontend developers (FE) or testers.
+This tool allows FE and testers to control the process without needing support from the BE.

 At the same time we have:
 - Multiple active feature